cpnat/streamlit-gcp-bootstrap/README.md

 ```

 2.3 - Deploy your application, this encompasses the following stages:-
-- Register and associated an SSL certificate with your Ingress
+- Register and associate an SSL certificate with your Ingress
-- Uploads your service account key to the cluster (managed using K8S Secrets)
+- Upload your service account key to the cluster (managed using K8S Secrets)
-- Builds a container on Google Container Registry, and creates the Deployment, Service and Ingress for your application
+- Build a container on Google Container Registry, and create the Deployment, Service and Ingress for your application

 ```
 make gcloud-deploy
 ```

+2.4 - Setup Identity Aware Proxy https://cloud.google.com/iap/docs/enabling-kubernetes-howto (OAuth Consent, and Setting Up IAP access).
+Note, some default firewall rules may also need to be disabled.

 ## Re-deployment
 Simply re-run the command below; un-necessary stages from the initial deployment will not be repeated.